Prospects for detecting neutron star-white dwarf mergers with decihertz gravitational-wave observatories: Introduction

 Based on the above arguments, in this work we discuss the realistic prospects of detecting NS-WD mergers with GW early warnings using space-borne decihertz GW detectors.
-Given the lower sensitive frequency range ($0.01$--$1\,\mathrm{Hz}$) of decihertz detectors, they can offer alerts to NS-WD mergers much earlier than the current and future ground-based detectors\footnote{Ground-based GW detectors include the current Advanced Laser Interferometer Gravitational-wave Observatory (LIGO), the Advanced Virgo, the Kamioka Gravitational Wave Detector (KAGRA), and the future next-generation detectors, such as the Einstein Telescope (ET) and the Cosmic Explorer (CE).
-More detailed descriptions of these ground-based GW detectors can be found in \citet{KAGRA:2013rdx}, \citet{Maggiore:2019uih} and \citet{Reitze:2019iox}.} (usually sensitive in the $10$--$10^4\,\mathrm{Hz}$ band), or even earlier than the EM facilities \citep{Liu:2022mcd, Kang:2022nmz}.
+Given the lower sensitive frequency range ($0.01$--$1\,\mathrm{Hz}$) of decihertz detectors, they can offer alerts to NS-WD mergers much earlier than the current and future ground-based detectors\footnote{Ground-based GW detectors include the current Advanced Laser Interferometer Gravitational-wave Observatory (LIGO), the Advanced Virgo, the Kamioka Gravitational Wave Detector (KAGRA), and the future next-generation detectors, such as the Einstein Telescope and the Cosmic Explorer \citep{KAGRA:2013rdx, Reitze:2019iox, Maggiore:2019uih, Ronchini:2022gwk, Banerjee:2022gkv, Branchesi:2023mws}.} (usually sensitive in the $10$--$10^4\,\mathrm{Hz}$ band), or even earlier than the EM facilities \citep{Liu:2022mcd, Kang:2022nmz, 2023SSPMA..53j0014K}.
 In addition, another motivation to consider decihertz GW early warnings is that the upper cutoff GW frequency is expected to be $\lesssim 1$\,Hz for NS-WD mergers in their inspiral phase.
 This is because the runaway mass-transfer phase and tidal disruption outcome occur earlier for NS-WD mergers \citep{1988ApJ...332..193V, Paschalidis:2009zz, Margalit:2016joe, Kaltenborn:2022vxf}, especially when compared with BNS and NS-BH merger events.\footnote{Note that for BNS and NS-BH mergers in the inspiral phase, the upper cutoff GW frequency can be approximated by the GW frequency at the innermost stable circular orbit.} In view of this, it would be difficult for the NS-WD inspiral GW signals to enter the ground-based GW detectors, unlike the situation for more massive DCO systems.
 Nevertheless, it allows us to propose a feasible ``wait-for'' GW detecting mode for NS-WD mergers with decihertz GW detectors, and provide helpful inputs for future multimessenger astrophysics.